Hyundai N Vision 74

-The Hyundai N Vision 74 is an upcoming concept sports car developed by Hyundai, based on the 1974 Pony coupe unveiled at the Turin Auto Show in 1974.
-The vehicle was unveiled as a concept car at N Day 2022, an event organized by the Hyundai N performance division in mid-July 2022 at Busan, South Korea, alongside the Hyundai RN22e concept based on the Hyundai Ioniq 6 N electric vehicle.
+The Hyundai N Vision 74 is an upcoming battery electric concept sports car developed by Hyundai, based on the 1974 Pony coupe unveiled at the Turin Auto Show in 1974.

+The vehicle was unveiled as a concept car at N Day 2022, an event organized by the Hyundai N performance division in 15 July 2022 at Busan, South Korea, alongside the Hyundai RN22e concept based on the Hyundai Ioniq 6 N electric vehicle.
 The N Vision 74 is a rear-wheel-drive coupe driven by two electric traction motors, both on the rear axle; power is provided by both a storage battery and a hydrogen fuel cell.

 In December 2023, Hyundai confirmed that the N Vision 74 would be in production with 200 units starting in 2026.

 History

+Hyundai teased the N Vision 74 alongside the RN22e on July 6, 2022 before unveiling them on July 15, 2022.

 The styling for the N Vision 74 is inspired by the Hyundai Pony Coupe Concept (1974), while the underlying technologies were inspired by the N 2025 Vision Gran Turismo (2015).
 The drivetrain was co-developed with Rimac Automobili and first shown in 2021 fitted to the Kia Stinger-derived Vision FK concept.
 Albert Biermann confirmed the roadgoing N Vision 74 prototype was derived from "a [Kia] Stinger [...]
 The whole idea started with a different brand.
 It wasn't a [Hyundai] N thing at all, it was for the [Genesis] luxury brand.
 But then we said this is a lot of complicated stuff so we have to build a mecha-proto – that's what we call a prototype built on an existing car – and then apply the new systems.
 We realised the Stinger was the closest in terms of size."

 Although the 1974 Pony Coupe Concept designed by Giorgetto Giugiaro was a static model when exhibited at the Turin Motor Show, sketches and blueprints were prepared for a production version that never came to fruition, as there was no suitable engine nor was there a business case to bring it to market.
 In addition to the production Hyundai Pony, Italdesign and Giugiaro were responsible for designing similar wedge-shaped sports cars at around the same time, including the BMW M1 and Lotus Esprit.
 Some of the initial sketches of the N Vision 74 by Hyundai chief of design SangYup Lee were dated to 2016.